Skip to main content

 Introduction

-Geography is a valuable conjoint with such subjects as law, commerce, planning, valuation, and architecture, and can broadly be defined as ‘the study of the earth as the home of people.
+Geography is a valuable conjoint with such subjects as law, commerce, planning, valuation, and architecture, and can broadly be defined as ‘the study of people and places’.

 From a geographer’s perspective, the world can be viewed as being composed of two interacting environments, the human (cultural) environment and the natural (physical) environment.
 Geographers set out to describe and explain the characteristics of, and the processes operating within, each of these environments as well as the interactions that take place between them.